mrhello291/ASCEP/DEPLOYMENT.md

 2. Click "New Project"
 3. Select "Deploy from GitHub repo"
 4. Choose your ASCEP repository
-5. Railway will automatically detect the configuration
+5. Railway will automatically detect the Docker configuration

-### 1.2 Add Redis Service
+### 1.2 Docker Architecture

-**Important**: You need to add a Redis service to your Railway project:

-1. In your Railway project dashboard, click "New Service"
-2. Select "Redis" from the template gallery
-3. Railway will automatically provision a Redis instance
-4. The Redis connection details will be automatically available as environment variables
+**Important**: This deployment uses Docker to run all services in a single container:

+- **Redis**: Built-in Redis server (no external service needed)
+- **All Microservices**: Health, API Gateway, Price Feeds, Arbitrage, CEP Engine
+- **Nginx**: Reverse proxy and static file server
+- **Supervisor**: Process manager for all services

+**Benefits**:
+- Single container deployment
+- No external Redis dependency
+- Built-in load balancing and caching
+- Easier deployment and scaling

 ### 1.3 Configure Environment Variables